 Nicole began her training at the age of six under the tutelage of her mother, Lydia Madarang Gaston.
 A scholarship grant to Ballet Philippines Summer Dance Workshop paved the way to an apprenticeship to the company.
 Among the many roles she played were Gamzatti in La Bayadere, Lisa in Ang Pilya, William Morgan's adaptation of La Fille Mal Gardee, multiple solo roles in full-length ballets such as Swan Lake, Giselle and Sleeping Beauty.
 After a decade with Ballet Philippines, Nicole moved on to Hong Kong Ballet to dance for two years.
 In 1993, she came to the United States, dancing with various companies, including Bay Ballet Theatre in Tampa, Florida, Connecticut Ballet, and Ballet New York in Sea Cliff, Long Island.
 Nicole also performed in the musical, The King and I, at the Westchester Broadway Theatre and the Sacramento Musical Circus where she danced the role of "Eliza,” the "Fan Dancer" and "Little Topsy" in the ‘Small House of Uncle Thomas’ ballet within the musical.
-This is Nicole's ninth year on the faculty of Connecticut Ballet Center.
+This is Nicole's eleventh year on the faculty of Connecticut Ballet Center.

 Ballet 2c, Ballet 3/4